chillibits/particulate-matter-api/README.md

 -   Data endpoint
     -   Get data records from single sensor in a specific time span
     -   Get data records from single sensor in a specific time span in a compressed form to reduce transmission capacity
-    -   Get latest data record from single sensor
+    -   Get the latest data record from single sensor
     -   Get average of the latest records of specific sensors
     -   Get data records from country in a specific time span
     -   Get average out of the latest data records of sensors within a specific country